FDA engages media managers on advertisement of regulated products | Ghana News Agency

 Also, subsection (2) says: “Despite subsection (1), a person shall not advertise a drug, a herbal medical product, medical device or cosmetic for the treatment or cure for diseases specified in the Fifth Schedule.”

-Mr Kelvin Dafaari Sunkpal, the Acting Upper West Regional Head of the FDA, said any radio station that violates those provisions and guidelines would be punished according to the law.
+Mr Kelvin Dafaari Sunkpal, the Acting Upper West Regional Head of the FDA, said any radio station that violated those provisions and guidelines would be punished according to the law.

-He also entreated the radio station managers to ensure that any advertisement of FDA-regulated products including food, medicines, cosmetics, and alcoholic beverages among others was approved by the FDA.
+He also entreated the radio station managers to ensure that any advertisement of products, including food, medicines, cosmetics and alcoholic beverages, among others, was approved by the FDA.

 “Anyone who comes to your radio station to advertise any FDA-regulated product, please ask for the FDA approval letter before going ahead to advertise.